technosar/STD-GRBL/README.md

   - camera fiductial detection, rotation and translation correction
   - support large GCode file
   - 2D Gcode graph simulation
+  - encoder to move axis, or change parameters
   - and more to come ....
 ```